Which treatment is most commonly used to treat appendicitis?

 How many days are patients in the hospital?

 After surgery, most patients go home by the next day.
 Some stay in the hospital for an extra day or longer.
-Most patients return to normal activities after about 1 week.

 If a patient’s appendicitis is treated with antibiotics while they are in the emergency room, they might be able to go home the same day, or they might stay in the hospital for an extra day or two depending on how they feel.